What is Upward Bound?

 Also, if your grades are good, but can be better, or if they’re great but you want a challenge, then you’re in the right place.

 What kinds of classes can I take at Upward Bound?

 Upward Bound offers students the opportunity to enroll in classes usually not offered by their home high schools.

 If you find you have academic areas where you need a little extra assistance, you can enroll in supplemental courses in English and Math that can help you raise your test scores and polish your skills.

 If I enroll in CAC’s Upward Bound, does this mean I have to attend CAC once I graduate from high school?

 No, not at all.
 While CAC is a great option to start your post-secondary education the program will assist you with the enrollment process at any school you choose to attend.

-If you would like to learn more about the program, please call or email April Ortega (Program Director), Eneyda Briseno (Program Secretary), or Veronica Miele (Program Advisor).
+If you would like to learn more about the program, please call or email April Ortega (Program Director) or Eneyda Briseno (Program Secretary).

 - Web Accessibility Statement

 - Employee Email